piero-vic/ptd/README.md

-  add     Add a new task to the list. clean   Remove finished tasks from the list. modify  Modify the text of an existing task. toggle  Toggle the status of a task by giving his id.
+  add     Add a new task to the list. clean   Remove finished tasks from the list. modify  Modify the text of an existing task. reorder  Reset ids of todo (no arguments) or swap the position of two todos. toggle  Toggle the status of a task by giving his id.
 ```